One-Sided Local Crossing Minimization: Approximation Algorithm

 \section{Approximation Algorithm}

-In this section we consider a specific variant of the median heuristic of Eades and Wormald~\cite{ew-ecdbg-Algorithmica94} and show that it is a 3-approximation algorithm for \OSLCM.
-We call our variant \Algorithm and we specify the way \Algorithm chooses medians and breaks ties among vertices with the same median to produce an order $<_\Algorithm$ of $Y$.
+In this section we derive a specific variant of the median heuristic of Eades and Wormald~\cite{ew-ecdbg-Algorithmica94} and show that it is a 3-approximation algorithm for \OSLCM.
+We call our variant \Algorithm and specify the way \Algorithm chooses medians and breaks ties among vertices with the same median to produce an order $<_\Algorithm$ of $Y$.
 Heuristic \Algorithm uses the following rules for the choice of the medians: \begin{enumerate} \item for every vertex $y \in Y$ with $\deg(y) = 2$, the median is rounded up; hence $\median(y)$ is the second neighbor of $y$ in the order $<_X$, \item for every vertex $y \in Y$ with $\deg(y) \ne 2$, the median is rounded down; hence $\median(y)$ is the $\floor{\deg(y)/2}$-th neighbor of $y$ in the order $<_X$. \end{enumerate} Now that the choice of medians is fixed, we can define the following concepts.
 For any vertex $x \in X$, we define the \emph{bunch} of $x$ to be the set $\set{ y \in Y: \median(y) = x}$.
-For every vertex $y \in Y$, we call the edge $(\median(y),y)$ to be a \emph{median edge}.
+For every vertex $y \in Y$, we call the edge $(\median(y),y)$ a \emph{median edge}.
 Edge $(x,y)$ is a \emph{left edge} when $x <_X \median(y)$, and is a \emph{right edge} when $\median(y) <_X x$.
-Additionally, vertex $y \in Y$ is an \emph{odd vertex} when $\deg(y)$ is odd, is a \emph{$2$-vertex} when $\deg(y)=2$, and is a \emph{$4^\oplus$-vertex} when $\deg(y)$ is even and greater than $2$.
+Additionally, vertex $y \in Y$ is a \emph{$2$-vertex} when $\deg(y)=2$, is a \emph{$4^\oplus$-vertex} when $\deg(y)$ is even and greater than $2$, and is an \emph{odd vertex} when $\deg(y)$ is odd.
 Observe that (i)~every vertex in $Y$ is incident to exactly one median edge; (ii)~every odd vertex has the same number of left an right edges incident to it; (iii)~every $2$-vertex has exactly one left edge and no right edges incident to it; and (iv)~every $4^\oplus$-vertex has at least one left edge incident to it and one right edge more than it has left edges incident to it.
 For any $2$-vertex~$y$, let $e=(x,y)$ be the only edge with $x \neq \median(y)$.
-We have that $e$ is a left edge, and we call $e$ to be a \emph{heavy edge} and $x$ to be the \emph{heavy neighbor} of $y$.
+We have that $e$ is a left edge, and we call~$e$ a \emph{heavy edge} and $x$ the \emph{heavy neighbor} of~$y$.
 Every edge that is neither a median edge nor a heavy edge is a \emph{light edge}.
 Observe that, for a light edge $e=(x,y)$, we have $\deg(y) \ge 3$.